-Since $\mathcal{M}$ is a bounded linear operator on a finite dimensional space $X_{(2N-2)}\times H_0^1(\mathbb{R})$ it generates a $C_0$-semigroup for each $N$.
-Then by using the $C_0$-semigroup theory of inhomogeneous evolution equations, we can construct the sequences of approximating solutions to \eqref{eq3} as
+Since $\mathcal{M}$ is a bounded linear operator on a finite-dimensional space $X_{(2N-2)}\times H_0^1(\mathbb{R})$, it generates a $C_0$-semigroup for each $N$.
+Then, by using the $C_0$-semigroup theory of inhomogeneous evolution equations, we can construct the sequences of approximating solutions to \eqref{eq3} as

 where